cadiloglu/Prescription-Invoicer/README.md

 # Prescription-Invoicer
-A java program that prints an invoice of a medicament shopping.
+A java program that prints an invoice of a medicament deal.